godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 				- Riot Configuration:
 				- Shot Types:
 		- Roulette-Rang: A six-sided boomerang that randomizes its damage types and elemental affinities.
 The user can burn mana to "lock in" a damage type, increasing both weapon damage and blocking potency against that damage type.
-		- Dancer Fans: a pair of bladed fans that can assi
+		- Dancer Fans: a pair of bladed fans that can assist dodging by moving massive amounts of air, while also interlocking to block damage.
+			- Mechanics
+				- Galeforce: Avoiding damage and alternating defense types generates Gale.
+Gale can be consumed to guarantee perfect defenses. or activate
 - Equipment
 	- Starter Arms and Armors: Two sets of each, the "bone" and "metal" equivalent.
 		- Armor